TheAirBlow/HyperSploit/README.md

 # HyperSploit
-This is a simple zero depedencies utility to bypass HyperOS restrictions on bootloader unlocking. \
+This is a simple zero depedencies utility to bypass HyperOS restrictions on bootloader unlocking.
-Thanks to developers of [Xiaomi-HyperOS-BootLoader-Bypass](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass) for most of the reverse-engineering work!

 ## Why another tool?
 1) This tool is much more user-friendly, is a single file and has zero dependencies
 2) HyperSploit ships with an older version of Settings to rollback in case you have a patched version
+3) This repo is licenced under an open-source licence instead of all rights reserved.

 ## Disclaimer
 Unlocking the bootloader is your responsibility. \